AncaGarau/RomanNumerals/README.md

 3. Error handling

- -For Task 1, the convertor will throw an exception if the integer is not in the supported range.
+ - For Task 1, the convertor will throw an exception if the integer is not in the supported range.
 The exception should be handled by the caller code.

- -For Task 2, the substitution service will throw an exception if the conversion of a match fails.
+ - For Task 2, the substitution service will throw an exception if the conversion of a match fails.
 I have considered that if at least one match substitution fails, the whole process will be terminated and an exception will be thrown, containing the initial error as the inner exception.

- No error logging has been created.
+ - No error logging has been created.

 4. Performance